wrcsubers/Arduino_BabyMonitor/README.md

 Expand the settings section on the web interface to reveal the following:
 * Night Mode
   * Off (default) - Built-in Blue LEDs on transmitter and receiver show their states as explained above.
   * On - Built-in Blue LEDs on transmitter and receiver are turned off and do not show any activity.
-Night mode does not affect the Alert Level/Mute LEDs on the reciever.
+Night mode does not affect the Alert Level/Mute LEDs on the receiver.

 * Alert Values
   * Low - If the 'Current Mic Delta Value' exceeds this value, the green light on the receiver turns on.